Hotel Room Mate Pau Barcelona: Modern Boutique Hotel in a Walkable Location

 - Picasso Museum – A 15 minute walk through the charming Gothic Quarter on the way.

-It felt central without being loud or chaotic, which matters a lot when you are traveling solo or just want good sleep at night.
+It felt central without being loud or feeling like a tourist trap, which matters a lot when you are traveling solo or just want good sleep at night.
 I never felt lost, uncomfortable, or far from where I wanted to be.
-The front desk clerks were all very helpful with recommendations, and there is a taxi stand right down the street.
+The front desk clerks were all very helpful with restaurant recommendations, and there's a taxi stand right across the street.

 Breakfast and Common Spaces